adhityaraar/GA-AI-Workshop/README.md

-# Building  your GenAI Apps with Streamlit
+# Building your GenAI with Ollama!

-Ensure you have the Python and Conda installation before going to the step below!
+Ensure you have the [Python](https://www.python.org/downloads/) and [Conda](https://docs.anaconda.com/miniconda/) installation before going to the step below!

+# There are 3 stages:
+1. Play around with your prompt! go to [genai-prompt](https://github.com/adhityaraar/GA-AI-Workshop/tree/main/genai-prompt)
+2. Create simple chat with your own personality! go to [genai-chat](https://github.com/adhityaraar/GA-AI-Workshop/tree/main/genai-chat)
+3. Building your apps with your own document! go to [genai-apps](https://github.com/adhityaraar/GA-AI-Workshop/tree/main/genai-apps)
+4. For the data you can use [here](https://github.com/adhityaraar/GA-AI-Workshop/tree/main/data)

+# Please do Ollama installation before jump to any stages!
+1. Download the ollama model (linux/windows/mac) [here](https://ollama.com/)
+2. You can find any models on [here](https://ollama.com/library)

 # HuggingFace API Setup
 1. Sign In or Sign Up on [here](https://huggingface.co/).